 An appeal of a department’s decision may be made to the dean of the appropriate academic unit or the Provost’s Office for academic units without departments.
 An appeal of a general education decision may be made to the Committee on Academic Policies and Procedures (CAPP).

 Grade Point Average RequirementA grade point average of at least C (2.0) on all baccalaureate units attempted at USC, as well as on the combined USC-transfer GPA, is required for undergraduate degrees.
-A minimum cumulative grade point average of 2.0 in all attempted upper division courses for the major is also required, regardless of the department in which the courses are taken.
+A minimum cumulative grade point average of 2.0 in all upper division courses applied toward the major is also required, regardless of the department in which the courses are taken.
 The university will not deviate from policies governing the calculation of the grade point average through inclusion or exclusion of course work.

 Unit RequirementStudents are required to take a minimum of 128 baccalaureate units at the undergraduate level (of which not more than four units may be physical education units).
-A student may earn a maximum of 16 units for individual instruction in music at the 101/300/301 levels and comparable transfer courses.
-No more than 8 units of dance technique courses (THTR 181 through THTR 189) may be applicable toward an undergraduate degree.
+A student may earn a maximum of 16 units for individual instruction in music at the 101/201/301 levels and comparable transfer courses.
+No more than 8 units of dance technique courses (THTR 181 through THTR 189 and comparable transfer courses) may be applicable toward an undergraduate degree.
 Of the 128 unit minimum at least 32 units must be upper division course work.
 Students must also complete all upper division course work in the major at USC.
 The university will not deviate from the minimum unit requirements stated above or the additional unit-specific requirements.
 Some disciplines require more than the minimum requirements.
 Check individual department listings for specific requirements.